c4msummer2016/shared-coding/README.md

 # shared-coding

-Please fork this repository, play the code, add comments and send me pull request.
+I fork a repository, played with code, added comments, and sent a pull request.